stellargraph/stellargraph/README.md

 [NetworkX](https://networkx.github.io/) is used to represent the graph and [Pandas](https://pandas.pydata.org/) or [Numpy](http://www.numpy.org/) are used to store node attributes.

-Detailed and narrated [examples](https://github.com/stellargraph/stellargraph/tree/master/demos/) of various machine learning workflows on network data, supported by StellarGraph, from data ingestion into graph structure to inference, are given in `/demos`.
+Detailed and narrated [examples](https://github.com/stellargraph/stellargraph/tree/master/demos/) of various machine learning workflows on network data, supported by StellarGraph, from data ingestion into graph structure to inference, are given in the `demos` directory of this repository.

 <!--
 StellarGraph supports different machine learning use-cases, including: